 This is the full introduction to the Artists U approach and toolkit.
 Topics and discussions include: Strategic Planning, Finances for Artists, Time Management, Open Forum resource and network sharing, Artist Statement, and Communicating About Your Work.
 Artists leave with the Workbook and the option to continue meeting in Working Groups.

-Leading Your Working Group: Facilitator Training for Local Artist Leaders
+Hosting a Working Group: Facilitator Training for Local Artist Leaders

 Three hour workshop